NiallMurphyWIT/Assignnment1-Web-App-Dev-2/readme.md

 ## UI Design.

 The main page, where posts can be submitted to the site.
-Post can also be upvoted here and comments can be leeft on the posts.
-Clicking on comments brings you to the comments page where they can be left and other comments can be upvoted.
+Post can also be upvoted and downvoted here and comments can be left on the posts.
+Posts can also be deleted, their is an edit option for posts but it is not fully implemneted.
+Clicking on comments brings you to the comments page where they can be left and other comments can be upvoted, downvoted or deleted.

 ![main](main.PNG)